Number of children eligible for free school meals soars

 Number of children eligible for free school meals soars to nearly 2 million

-The number of children eligible for free school meals has soared in England to reach 1.9 million, according to official government statistics.
+Charities estimate there are 800,000 more children in poverty who do not qualify for scheme

-Around 170,000 more pupils qualified at the start of this year compared to the one before.
+The number of children eligible for free school meals has soared to nearly two million in England, according to official government statistics.

-This represents a jump of around 9 per cent in England, which is grappling with a cost-of-living crisis.
+Nearly 23 per cent of pupils now qualify – up from 20.8 per cent the year before – as the country grapples with a cost of living crisis.

 The free school meals scheme is available to the most disadvantaged pupils in the UK from low-income families.